 What Did You Do and Why?

-Since the previous questions caused students to better understand the situation, now is the time for self-reflection.
+Since the previous training debriefing questions caused students to better understand the situation, now is the time for self-reflection.
 Whether the trainees made correct or incorrect choices, this question helps recall their actions from a fresh perspective.

 During training, instructors need to jump in immediately to correct mistakes.
 Training is focused on action and accomplishing objectives.
 But after, debriefing is spent reflecting and understanding why the corrections lead to a better outcome.
 When students understand the reasoning, they are more likely to rely on those corrections in the future.